- The livestreaming ecommerce market in China will approach $300 billion in sales this year.

 - Do you work in the Ecommerce and Retail industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

-Livestreaming commerce is a nearly $300 billion market in China, according to our estimates.
+Last year, livestreaming commerce was a nearly $300 billion market in China, according to our estimates.
 And by 2023, that figure will more than double.

 While some brands in the US are experimenting with livestreaming commerce, it’s still in the very early stages.
 That said, there’s a lot of opportunities, as discussed in our recent “A New Era in Retail and Ecommerce Is Emerging” webinar.